ToF-/RentForth/v7/Story.md

     4807 0 ACTION>KEY DUP CR ."
 Key:" .
 KEY>ACTION SWAP ."
 Time:" . ."
 Duration:" .
 CR ⏎
     Key:20645907791872 Time:4807 Duration:0
 	ok

+Now, storing action is easy:

+    ACT-CREATE ACTIONS

+    : {CASH} ( t -- stores a cash action event in the action list ) 0 ACTION>KEY
+        0 SWAP
+        ACTIONS ACT-INSERT ;

+    : {RENT} ( t d p -- stores a rent action event in the action list ) -ROT
+        ACTION>KEY
+        ACTIONS ACT-INSERT ;

+Let's test our definitions.
+Here's a word that will print an action as retrieved from the list:

+    : .ACTION ( n k -- pretty print an action read in the action list ) KEY>ACTION
+        CR
+        DUP 0= IF DROP . ."
+Cash " DROP
+        ELSE SWAP . . . ."
+Rent " THEN ;

+We initialize the list, then insert some cash and rent actions:

+    ACTIONS ACT-INIT
+    5 9 100 {RENT}
+    3 7 140 {RENT}
+    5 {CASH}
+    3 {CASH}

+Then we print the list:

+    ' .ACTION ACTIONS ACT-EXECUTE ⏎

+	3 Cash
+	3 7 140 Rent
+	5 Cash
+	5 9 100 Rent Ok

+And act sorted our actions!